 Enscape + NVIDIA RTX = a winning combination

-For Enscape, the advent of NVIDIA RTX technology means for the first time we will be able to achieve physically accurate reflections and diffuse, indirect lighting.
-RTX will dramatically enhance the Enscape experience, bringing about even better performance, light transport and reflection quality.
+For Enscape, the advent of NVIDIA RTX technology means users can achieve physically accurate reflections and diffuse indirect lighting for the first time.
+RTX dramatically enhances the Enscape experience, bringing about even better performance, light transport, and reflection quality.

-NVIDIA RTX allows Enscape to build on our current foundation, making it possible to ray trace more geometry in a higher resolution, at exactly the same frame rate.
-RTX’s hardware acceleration provides us the ability to significantly speed up our lighting and reflection calculations.
+NVIDIA RTX and Enscape make it possible to ray trace more geometry in a higher resolution, at exactly the same frame rate.
+RTX’s hardware acceleration significantly speeds up lighting and reflection calculations.
 The faster Enscape can calculate, the more accurate the reflections and indirect lighting will be.
-The way you use Enscape will not change; the results you get, however, have the possibility of being more realistic, with no extra effort on your part.
+The way you use Enscape does not change; the results you get, however, have the possibility of being more realistic, with no extra effort on your part.

 Flawless performance, even in your most epic projects.
 Project credit: tas_1985

 Fully realistic reflections have traditionally been an inherently difficult topic for real-time renderers.
 For developers, this has been complicated by the fact that glass is a highly important and often used design element; designers expect sharp and correct reflections.
 Now, RTX gives us the power we need to offer both the performance Enscape is known for and do so with highly realistic reflections.